 As a part of a broader effort to build a culture of diversity and inclusivity in Midtown, Midtown Association is also committed to recruiting and hosting established businesses that offer a diverse food perspective at both markets and highly encourage vendor inquiries from historically underrepresented populations.

 This program is made possible with the guidance and support of a team of community leaders.
-Technical assistance partners include Alchemist CDC, Franklin Neighborhood Development Corporation and the Capital Region SBDC.
-The grantee selection committee includes representatives from Good Vibes Vegan Cafe & Herbs, Capital Region SBDC, Patrick Harbison Public Relations, Raley’s, Sacramento Area Council of Governments, Mulvaney’s B&L and County Supervisor Phil Serna’s office.
+Technical assistance partners include Alchemist CDC, Franklin Neighborhood Development Corporation, and the Capital Region SBDC.
+The grantee selection committee includes representatives from Raley’s, Capital Region SBDC, Good Vibes Vegan Cafe & Herbs, Patrick Harbison Public Relations, County Supervisor Phil Serna’s office, Mulvaney’s B&L and Sacramento Region Community Foundation.

 The vision driving this program is to improve our community—specifically, the lives of future leaders of Sacramento’s robust food scene and their families—by building a pipeline for diverse street foods to be sold at our events and in our local restaurants and grocery stores.

 The objective of this grant program is to reduce barriers to entry to do business in Midtown for underrepresented populations by incubating three food businesses annually at the Midtown Farmers Market and Wednesdays at Winn farmers market, and in turn building a city-wide distribution network for their products.

 Among other valuable benefits, the recipients will have the opportunity to participate as vendors in the thriving Midtown Farmers Market and Wednesdays at Winn farmers market for an entire year, starting as early as January 2022.
 The approximate value for each of the “Street Food Sacramento” grants is $11,250 per food business.